01DaisyLynn/Unsupervised-Learning-R/README.md

 # Main Objective #

-Supervised Learning -build model which can Identify which individuals are most likely to click on ads
+Supervised Learning(advert) -build model which can Identify which individuals are most likely to click on ads

-Unsupervised - build model which can determine customer’s behavior from data collected
+Unsupervised(Kira) - build model which can determine customer’s behavior from data collected

 # Setup #